 When You Have A Large Advertising Budget

-Digital Marketing Perth advise that if your firm has a large advertising budget, you should consider spending at least some of it on AdWords.
+Digital marketers advise that if your firm has a large advertising budget, you should consider spending at least some of it on AdWords.
 Although you might not get a great return on investment, the exposure you gain could outweigh the negative aspects.
 Even if you don’t make any money out of your AdWords marketing, the exposure and brand awareness you gain could lead to an influx of potential clients in the future.

 When You’re At The Top Of The Search Engine Rankings

 Unfortunately, AdWords isn’t necessarily the best way to market your business.
 Anyone can pay to have their website or business feature at the top of Google’s search engine results pages, which means that people don’t always see paid listings as reliable.
-This can reduce the amount of people visiting your website through AdWords ads.
+This can reduce the number of people visiting your website through AdWords ads.

 With the rise of the internet and the digital revolution has come the rise of various types of digital marketing.
 Digital marketing refers to everything from email marketing to search engine optimisation and social media marketing.
 However, it is linked by two things: first, all forms of digital marketing use the internet in some way, shape or form; second, most forms of digital marketing involve the careful selection of and placement of keywords.